avelingrayorg/cc-c/voice-lessons.md

 ---

-##Testimonial
+##Testimonial 1
 I came to Caylia after years of vocal training.
-Caylia was a dream.
-She helped me retrain my voice so that I sang in an organic way, allowing my body to simply click into place.
-I learned how to protect my voice.
-I am thrilled to learn from her. - Emily , Kentfield
+She is  a dream.
+With her guidance I was able to retrain my voice so that I sang in an organic way, allowing my body to simply click into place.
+I am thrilled to be learning from her. - Emily , Kentfield

 ##The Nitty Gritty..